chipsalliance/rocket-chip/CONTRIBUTING.md

 Because Chisel and FIRRTL have mature release processes, Rocket Chip uses the published artifacts.

-To bump the published dependencies, bump the versions at the top of the SBT build file: [build.sbt](build.sbt).
+To bump the published dependencies, bump the versions at the top of the Mill build file: [build.sc](build.sc).
 Typically, the SBT dependency will only list a version for Chisel 3 which itself depends on FIRRTL.